langchain-ai/langchain/docs/ecosystem/google_search.md

 # Google Search Wrapper

 This page covers how to use the Google Search API within LangChain.
-It is broken into two parts: installation and setup, and then references to specific Pinecone wrappers.
+It is broken into two parts: installation and setup, and then references to the specific Google Search wrapper.

 ## Installation and Setup
 - Install requirements with `pip install google-api-python-client`